aeadio/dotfiles/README.md

 Primary bootstrap happens in `rc`, where each stage is wrapped in a named function to facilitate tracing and debugging.
 The variables `ZSHRC_PROFILE` and `ZSHRC_DEBUG` can be set to enable startup benchmarking, and print some information during start, respectively.
 Logs from either are also saved to the home directory.

+#### `ZSHRC_PROFILE`

+1. Trace startup time until the full rc is finished loading
+2. Trace startup time to just after the first prompt is drawn

+#### `ZSHRC_DEBUG` (inclusive)

+1. Warn when leaking globals
+2. Print each file that is sourced/invoked
+3. Print lines of shell as they are executed
+4. Turn on xtrace

 The variable `ZSH` is set to the location of the Zsh config directory.
 Some helper functions are set up in `pre.d/util` to make writing configuration a bit more concise.

 Finally, all files are automatically compiled with [zcompile](https://zsh.sourceforge.io/Doc/Release/Shell-Builtin-Commands.html#index-zcompile) once per day to speed up shell startup times (see `pre.d/zcompile`).
+This can be invoked manually via `compile-zshrc`, or by setting `ZSHRC_FORCECOMPILE` when starting up Zsh.

 ### Components of interest